 Configure the Output Operator

-Next, you'll add an Output operator here to trigger your first Data Workflow to run again once your submissions are created.
+Next, you'll add an Output operator to run your first Data Workflow again once your submissions are created.

 Drag and drop an Output operator onto the Data Workflow canvas.